Markov chain approach to the distribution of ancestors in species of biparental reproduction: Introduction

-\textbf{Up till now, previous attempts aiming to calculate the number of ancestors in species of sexual reproduction have not been totally successful.
-Present models concentrate on the estimation of ancestors repetitions in genealogical trees \cite{pre1}$^,$\cite{pre2}\,.
-It has been shown that is not possible to reconstruct the genealogical history of each species along all its generations by means of a geometric progression \cite{maltusian}\,.
+Up till now, previous attempts aiming to calculate the number of ancestors in species of sexual reproduction have not been totally successful.
+Present models concentrate on the estimation of distributions of ancestors repetitions in genealogical trees \cite{fis-rew,pre1,pre2}.
+It has been shown that is not possible to reconstruct the genealogical history of each species along all its generations by means of a geometric progression \cite{maltusian}.
 The reason for that is the geometric progression is determined by a sequence of independent events.
-This new analysis demonstrates that it is possible to re-build the tree of progenitors by modeling the problem with a Markov chain.
-Our model is developed with a continuous time variable and then through a discretization process the distribution of ancestors is obtained.
-We postulate that "blood relationship" is a kind of interaction that connects the events.
-We show the need to implement a covariant derivative, due to a gauge transformation, in order to renormalize the theory and include the correct scale of this interaction.
-This enable us to express the probability distribution and calculate the first and second of its cumulants.
-The model presented here is suitable to be extended to include isolation or immigration of members.
-Consequently, estimations about extinction processes can be improved.
-The present results are useful in order to understand the origin of species extrapolating the individual genealogy with the total members at the beginning of the species.
-These results can be used to perform more realistic models of animal populations.
-Also it is possible to go one step further, to establish how populations can be affected by certain conditions, such as isolation of individuals, by considering the study population with different genetic pool\cite{Begon}\,.}
+We postulate that \textit{blood relationship} is a kind of interaction that connects the events.
+It is possible to re-build the tree of progenitors by modelling the problem with a Markov chain.
+If we consider a random variable which represents the number of ancestors present in a given generation, the size of the sample space depends of each generation.
+This brings serious complications on the solution of the problem, not only of mathematical nature.
+We propose submerge the original sample space into a larger one.
+This \textit{dilution} modifies the probability distribution.
+We show the need to implement a covariant derivative, due to a gauge transformation, which leaves the evolution equation invariant and correct the probability distribution.

+The main goal of present work is describe the distribution of ancestors for species with sexual reproduction, but also show the novel method used here to solve other stochastic problems.

+There are two important assumptions about the biology of the considered system.
+The first one is that the species described here has not specific behavior of sexual partner selection (random mating reproduction) \cite{Bennet1,Bennet2}.
+Many species or population groups exhibit this kind of reproduction.
+This is the most simple case to perform the calculation.
+The second assumption is about the population size.
+The distribution of ancestors for a given generation is contained in a population large enough to not force the selection of sexual partners blood related.
+The partners could be blood related or not, randomly.
+Current model presents a random mating in non-overlapping generations with negligible mutation and selection.
+These two assumptions are common to develop population genetic models, in particular, these are present in the Hardy-Weinberg principle \cite{Weinberg,Hardy}.

+In this work we show a way to calculate a probability distribution to get a certain number of ancestors for each generation.
+We have obtained its first two cumulants: the expected value of the number and its dispersion.

+Specific conditions about small size populations, or specific sexual behavior can be considered later as modifications of the general case described here.